 Would you like to discover the region that welcomes more visitors in Portugal?
 Would you like to visit touristy places and the ones off the beaten track to discover an authentic Algarve?

-Then read below our 6-day Algarve itinerary that shows beautiful natural parks, amazing hiking routes, authentic towns and much more!
+Then read below my 6-day Algarve itinerary that shows beautiful natural parks, amazing hiking routes, authentic towns and much more!

 Algarve itinerary to discover the region in 6 days